Joshua Schulte: Career

 From January 2010 to May 2010, Schulte was employed as a systems engineer by the National Security Agency (NSA), including time spent within the Technology Directorate.
 According to his LinkedIn profile, he began working for the CIA in May 2010 and was "employed within the National Clandestine Service (NCS) as a Directorate of Science and Technology (DS&T) Intelligence Officer."
 After his arrest, it was revealed he had been a software engineer at the classified Operations Support Branch (OSB) at a secret CIA cyber facility in Virginia.
 The OSB built "quick-reaction tools" based on ideas and prototypes for almost immediate use in missions.
 After Schulte showed his skills as a programmer, he was made a system administrator for the CIA's developer network, Devlan, in 2015.
 This gave him access to the network storing the source for OSB projects, and he could control who else had access.

 Schulte's unit at the OSB was very social, and coworkers gave each other nicknames.
 Schulte tried to give himself the nickname "Bad Ass", but others called him "Voldemort", and his temper earned him the nickname "the Nuclear Option".
 He and other employees had Nerf wars at work, which sometimes escalated.
-A rubber-band war between Schulte and a coworker named Michael escalated until they "trashed" each other's desks and began throwing punches.
+A rubber-band war between Schulte and a coworker named Michael escalated until they were "trash[ing]" each other's desks and began throwing punches.
 Conflicts with another employee, which included Schulte making fat jokes and claiming the other had made death threats, led to both being reassigned.
 According to testimony, an investigation found Schulte's claims to be meritless.
 Schulte was infuriated that he had to switch desks.
-After he filed for a restraining order against the other employee, the CIA's Threat Management Unit activated and separated them further.
-According to his manager, Schulte refused to work from his new desk.
+After he filed for a restraining order against the other employee, the CIA's Threat Management Unit separated them further.
+His manager said Schulte refused to work from his new desk.
 According to the CIA's Office of Security, Schulte's "escalating behavior" kept "going on and on".

 By November 2016, Schulte left the CIA to move to New York, and, until his arrest and detention on August 24, 2017, worked as a senior software engineer for Bloomberg LP.